John Hull (merchant): Civic life

 From 1648, Hull was a member of the Ancient and Honorable Artillery Company of Massachusetts.
 He appears in records as an ensign in 1663, a lieutenant in 1664, and a captain in 1671 and 1678.
+He first held political office as a selectman for Boston, beginning in March 1657.
+He became Boston's treasurer in 1658, and held near-uninterrupted office for the next decade.
 He sat in the Massachusetts General Court as representative for Wenham in 1668, Westfield from 1671 to 1674, and Salisbury in 1679.
 He was treasurer of the Massachusetts Bay Colony from 1676 to 1680.

 In 1669, Hull left the First Church and became a founding member of the Third Church in Boston.
+That year, he was part of a group that traveled to England to hire the church's minister.